-Using a custom domain that redirects to your main site (a vanity domain or vanity URL) is a great way to measure offline initiatives and specific campaigns aside from your main website visits.
+Using a custom domain that redirects to your main site (a vanity domain) or a shortened URL that redirects to your landing page is a great way to measure offline initiatives and specific campaigns.

 How to Set up Your Vanity URL so You Can Track it